0xFelix/gitops-blog/gitops-blog.md

 To see what is actually deployed have a look into the following directory:
 `applicationsets/demo-vm/kustomize`.

+### Quick summary

+Here is a quick summary of the required steps:

+1. Choose to modify all environments (`base`) or a single environment (eg.
+   `dev` or `prod`)
+2. To start the `VirtualMachine` in all environments edit `applicationsets/demo-vm/kustomize/base/virtualmachine.yaml`
+3. Set `spec.running` to `true`
+4. Commit and push the change to your repository
+5. Refresh ArgoCD to pick up the change

+The following sections will explain the steps in more detail.

 ### How to start or stop a VirtualMachine